fibo/trunx/README.md

 ### Use Trunx with Vite

-Assuming you have a [Vite](https://vitejs.dev/) project with React and TypeScript, of course first of all install `trunx` and `bulma`.
+Assuming you have a [Vite](https://vitejs.dev/) project with React and TypeScript, first of all install `trunx` and `bulma`.

 ```sh
 npm install trunx bulma
 ```

-You also need to install Sass, currently Vite is suggesting to do it with
+You need to install Sass, currently Vite is suggesting to do it with

 ```sh
 npm install sass-embedded --save-dev